sunpy/sunpy.org/.github/ISSUE_TEMPLATE/reevaluation_affiliated_package.md

 ## Instructions to Reviewer

-The requested review should focus on at most three of the sections below.
+As this is a re-review, your focus should be on checking on what has changed in each sections below.
+You can take into account the comments from the submitter but please try to check as much as possible.
-Please copy the following and remove the sections that are not required.
+Please copy the following and remove the sections that are not required or that have not changed.

 ```
 * Functionality           : General Package / Specialized Package / Not Relevant